Skip to main content

 The unique form of the verb 'to be' is apparent in its frequent, variable and flexible use.
 It holds adjectives and moves us through time and space; it provides a window into our emotions, our past, present and future selves.
 'To be' is at the heart of our experiences, and our experiences are at the heart of who we are.
 Accepting and validating all the myriad different ways of being in and with the world further emphasises the importance of environments on the outcome of being well.

-It is perhaps no accident that in English the verb to be also nestles within the verb 'to become'.
-In being our authentic selves, in spaces where we feel safe to do so, we can indeed become, and disrupt the enactment and performance of being that society so often dictates.
+It is perhaps no accident that in English, the verb to be rests quietly within the verb to become.
+When we are able to inhabit our authentic selves—especially in spaces where we feel safe—we are able not only to be, but to become: to gently unravel and disrupt the narrow performances of identity that society so often expects from us.

 Follow A Labour of Moles